watameln/creator-docs/content/en-us/chat/legacy/client-side-chat-modules.md

 title: Client-Side Chat Modules
 description: Client-side chat modules allow you to extend and customize the deprecated legacy chat.
 comments: |
-  1. This guide is intentionally not available in the nav list, but still searchable for users who want to use the legacy chat system.
+  1. This guide is intentionally not available in the nav list but is still searchable for users who want to use the legacy chat system.
 ---

 <Alert severity="error">
-  This guide covers client-side chat modules of the legacy chat system, which is deprecated and no longer onboarding new users in favor of `Class.TextChatService` with easier and more modern chat settings.
+  This guide covers client-side chat modules of the legacy chat system, which is deprecated and no longer onboarding new users in favour of `Class.TextChatService` with easier and more modern chat settings.
 If you are using the default chat system powered by `Class.TextChatService`, see <a href="../../chat/customizing-in-experience-text-chat.md">In-Experience Text Chat</a>.
 </Alert>

-You can use the following chat modules to support client-side behaviors of the [Legacy Chat System](../../chat/legacy/legacy-chat-system.md#message-creator-modules).
+You can use the following chat modules to support client-side behaviours of the [Legacy Chat System](../../chat/legacy/legacy-chat-system.md#message-creator-modules).

 ## ChatWindow